 Students are responsible for maintaining accurate personal information on their educational records to ensure communication with college departments.
-Official changes to personal information are made at the Student Resource Center on a Data Change Form although changes of address, email address, and telephone numbers may be made online through WebAdvisor.
+Official changes to personal information are made at the Enrollment Center on a Data Change Form although changes of address, email address, and telephone numbers may be made online through WebAdvisor.
 Some changes require additional documentation as outlined below.
 All changes are processed immediately upon receipt.

-Name changes must be completed in person at the Student Resource Center.
+Name changes can be submitted to the Enrollment Center.
 Students must provide legal documentation, such as an original marriage license or certificate, passport, court order, divorce decree, birth certificate or naturalization papers.
 A driver's license or Social Security card will not be accepted.
 Name changes for graduation candidates must be completed by the census date of the semester the student is eligible for graduation.

-Social Security number changes must also be completed in person at the Student Resource Center.
+Social Security number changes must also be completed in person at the Enrollment Center.
 The student must present an original Social Security card as documentation.